An official army family and MWR Site

 Other helpful links:

-- Readiness Essentials for Army Leaders (REAL): The Soldier and Family Readiness Group is a resource with knowledge of programs and services available to assist in preparing Soldiers and Family members for military life.
-It is critical that every Soldier and Family Member are well-informed and well-prepared.
-Family Readiness is defined as Families who are prepared and equipped with the skills and tools to successfully meet the challenges of the military lifestyle.
-Soldier and Family Readiness Group (SFRG) volunteers are an integral part of the planning and preparation that goes into making SFRGs successful.
+• Army Family Web Portal (AFWP)Soldier and Family Readiness Groups (SFRGs) are a resource with knowledge of programs and services available to assist in preparing Soldiers and Family members for life in garrison or during deployment.
+It is critical that every Soldier and Family member are well-informed and well-prepared.
+Soldier and Family Readiness is defined as Families who are prepared and equipped with the skills and tools to successfully meet the challenges of the military lifestyle.
+Soldier and Family Readiness Group volunteers are an integral part of the planning and preparation that goes into making SFRGs successful.

-- Comprehensive Soldier Fitness (CSF): Comprehensive Soldier Fitness (CSF).
+• Comprehensive Soldier Fitness (CSF)Comprehensive Soldier Fitness (CSF).
 The program, based on 30-plus years of scientific study and results, uses individual assessments, tailored virtual training, classroom training and embedded resilience experts to provide the critical skills our Soldiers, Family members and Army Civilians need.
 CSF marks a new era for the Army by comprehensively equipping and training our Soldiers, Family members and Army Civilians to maximize their potential and face the physical and psychological challenges of sustained operations.
 We are committed to a true prevention model, aimed at the entire force, which will enhance resilience and coping skills enabling them to grow and thrive in today's Army.

-- Deployment: Every deployment is different, whether it's your first tour of duty or your fourth.
+• DeploymentEvery deployment is different, whether it's your first tour of duty or your fourth.
 Make each phase of your deployment cycle successful by being prepared and informed.
-From pre-deployment to homecoming and reintegration, Military OneSource and your local Military and Family Support Center provide the information, resources and services you need to master your
+From pre-deployment to homecoming and reintegration, Military OneSource and your local Military and Family Support Center provide the information, resources and services you need to master your military life.

 For more information and assistance, please contact the program manager at your garrison location.

-- Want to Learn about Army Life and How to Contribute More to the Community?
+Want to Learn about Army Life and How to Contribute More to the Community?

 Look no further!
 AFTB and AFAP are here for you!